aromero321/te/README.md

   - Why?

 ### The Old

 See [the PA2 Writeup](https://github.com/UACS210Spring2018/PA-and-Section-Writeups/tree/master/PA2-HashMap-Writeup)

 ## Submission

-For PA5, you are **required** to submit your PA5Main.java file to Gradescope.
+For PA5, you are **REQUIRED** to submit your PA5Main.java file to Gradescope.